Spem in alium: English contrafactum (1610)

-Harry live in thy creation happy.
+Henry live in thy creation happy.

 Renditions

 Recordings include those by the Clerkes of Oxenford, the Choir of Winchester Cathedral; the Tallis Scholars, The Cardinall's Musick, the National Youth Choir of Great Britain, the Oxford Camerata; the Choirs of King's and St John's Colleges, Cambridge; The Sixteen; Huelgas Ensemble; Taverner Consort and Players.
 The King's Singers recorded the piece in 2006 in a studio with just their six voices singing all the parts.